COMPARISON

 • HTML/CSS Layout: Use web technologies developers already know

-• No Content Limits: Trial version has watermark only, no paragraph limits
+• No Content Limits: Trial version has watermark only, no page limits

 • Chromium Rendering: Full CSS3, Flexbox, Grid, JavaScript support